percona/pbm-docs/docs/reference/contributing.md

 As a general rule of thumb, try to create bug reports that are:

-* *Reproducible*: describe the steps to reproduce the problem.
+* *Reproducible*: Describe the steps to reproduce the problem.

-* *Specific*: include the version of Percona Backup for MongoDB, your environment, and so on.
+* *Specific*: Include the version of Percona Backup for MongoDB, your environment, and so on.

-* *Unique*: check if there already exists a JIRA ticket to describe the problem.
+* *Unique*: Check if there already exists a JIRA ticket to describe the problem.

-* *Scoped to a Single Bug*: only report one bug in one JIRA ticket.
+* *Scoped to a Single Bug*: Report only one bug in one JIRA ticket.

 ## Submit a code patch